 Why I built salz.run

 I'm Sean.
 I'm a heavy sweater training for my first 100K, and the LMNT bills got embarrassing.
-So I sat down with a scale.
+So I started reading.

 Hi, I’m Sean.
 I run on trails when I can and sit on the couch when I can’t.
 I’m not fast.
 I’ve never been sponsored.
 I’m signed up for my first 100K next year and I’m currently doing about 42 miles a week, which I’m slowly bumping up because the calendar isn’t on my side.